 This isn’t to say the level design in Super Mario 64 is perfect.
 If it’s one thing I found slightly disappointing, it’s that many themes were reused.
 On occasion, recycling these themes creates an interesting juxtaposition between worlds.
 The two mountainous courses, Cool, Cool Mountain and Tall, Tall Mountain start Mario at the summit and the base respectively.
 This radically changes how one goes about exploring stages that otherwise boast similar design sensibilities.
 Most of the time, however, it has the unfortunate effect of making seem as though the team ran out of ideas midway through development.
 There are two snow-themed courses: Cool, Cool Mountain and Snowman’s Land.
 Similarly, there are three water-themed courses: Jolly Roger Bay, Dire, Dire Docks, and Wet-Dry World.
 While the first is a perfectly fine water stage and the third boasts an interesting gimmick, Dire, Dire Docks almost comes across as an afterthought.
 It boasts a linear design that wouldn’t have felt out of place in one of the Bowser stages, yet still has six stars – most of which are within close proximity of each other.
 On occasion, recycling these themes creates an interesting juxtaposition.
 The two mountainous courses, Cool, Cool Mountain and Tall, Tall Mountain start Mario at the summit and the base respectively.
 This radically changes how one goes about exploring stages that otherwise boast similar design sensibilities.

 I also have to comment that Super Mario 64 is decidedly light on boss fights.
 The initial two courses, Bob-omb Battlefield and Whomp’s Fortress, have Bowser’s minions guard the respective first stars.
 After that point, the rest of the encounters are very well hidden to the point where many people could go entire playthroughs without ever knowing of their existence.
 This is a shame because starting with Super Mario Bros.
 3, the Mario franchise began having progressively better boss fights.
 The trend came to a head in Yoshi’s Island, which featured some of the greatest boss fights of its console generation.
-Though Mario has been more able platforming than combat, it’s still disappointing how few bosses there are.
+Though Mario has been more about platforming than combat, it’s still disappointing how few bosses there are.